eriktoth02/chat/README.md

 ---

-## Setup
+## Getting started

 ### 1. Database

 The API **creates the database and tables automatically** on first run, so you only need a reachable MySQL server.
-Update the connection string in `src/ChatApi/appsettings.json` if your credentials differ:
+Adjust the connection string in `src/ChatApi/appsettings.json` if your credentials differ:

 ```json